billy4479/svelte-template/README.md

 This is a template repo to bootstrap your Svelte project with some extra juicy stuff in it.

-By default you have Typescript, PostCSS with Tailwind, ES-Lint (with the airbnb preset), Prettier and Vite.
+By default you have Typescript, WindiCSS, ES-Lint (with the Airbnb preset), Prettier and Vite.

 This is meant to be used with `yarn` but you _should_ be able to use also `npm` or `pnpm`.